 Rethink your entryway closet.

-Floating shelves are a great storage extension for less-spacious entryways.
-Use smaller shelves as a drop-zone to catch your keys and mail, or incorporate your style by displaying decorations!
+A hanging cube organizer is a great storage extension for less-spacious entryways.
+Use it as a drop-zone to catch your keys and mail or incorporate your style by displaying decorations!

 Make an open floor plan work for you.

-If your front door opens into another room in the house, establish an entryway space by adding a small bench along the closest wall to the door to simulate a sitting area.
+If your front door opens into another room in the house, establish an entryway space by adding a small bench along the closest wall to the door to create a sitting area.

 Or, if your kitchen or living room is the main entrance point of the house, a desk or table can double as extra storage for the entire room.